ledgerW/pathlight/memory-bank/progress.md

   - Improved loading state management to only show spinners when appropriate

 ## What's Left to Build
+- Create additional content for blog, guides, and FAQ sections
+- Replace placeholder tracking IDs with actual analytics account IDs
+- Implement a content calendar for regular blog and guide updates
+- Monitor SEO performance and make adjustments as needed
+- Consider adding a search functionality for content pages
 - Testing of the updated form navigation in all scenarios
 - Testing of the result regeneration functionality in all scenarios
 - Additional error handling for edge cases